Post Disaster Safety Evaluations Workshop

 Participants completing the entire training will earn 6.0 Professional Development Hours (PDHs) and those possessing a U.S. Professional Engineer’s license will be eligible to be registered as California Emergency Management Agency (CalEMA) Safety Assessment Program (SAP) Evaluators.

-The registration fee for this workshop is $125 for ASCE members and $150 for nonmembers.
+The registration fee for this workshop is $150.
 Registration fees include all workshop materials, and a box lunch.
 Workshop participants will also receive a copy of the companion pocket-sized ATC-20-1 and ATC-45 field manuals, that summarizes the post earthquake and post wind, storm and flood safety evaluation procedures in brief concise format designed for ease of use in the field.
 The Field Manuals areas intended to be taken into damaged areas and used by those trained in the ATC-20-1 and ATC-45 methodology.